writethedocs/www/docs/conf/portland/2024/writing-day.rst

 The purpose for this Writing Day workship is to help:

-* Technical writers, who are also tabletop game writers, with their rules writing
+* Technical writers turning their craft toward game rules writing
 * Tabletop game writers understand that their skills are applicable to technical writing as a career

 **Note**: This is not a game design or playtesting session, purely a session about helping one another with the difficult task of rules writing.